Learning to Listen -

 This demands great clarity and inner readiness to inquire and listen to ourselves and to another, extremely sensitive nature.

 Experience with horses is no requirement to participate in this workshop: This is primarily about learning a completely present and watchful way of communication through the body.

 This process begins with the first encounter with the horse and may lead to a high degree of harmonious exchange between man and animal.

 Expanding the understanding of dance and transcending a human-centered perspective of being and dealing with the world, we will discover how core concepts of Tango and Contact Improvisation relate to, and may enrichen being and working with horses.

-And how being with horses relates to, and may enrichen the encounter and communication in dancing with one, or several partners.
+And how being with horses relates to, and may enrichen the encounter and communication in communicating, if not dancing with one, or several partners.